kp620/FYP_AL/README.md

 `python data_Preprocess.py --rs_rate=rs_rate, --d=d, --K=K`

 This will first load the IDS dataset, then performs the K-means++ algorithm to form K clusters.
 From each cluster, a portion samples are chosen to form the initial training set.
-The selected and non_selected indexes will be stored in local files for future usage.
+The selected and non_selected indexes, as well as the eigen vector, will be stored in local files for future usage.
+Need to change the directory to your own local file!

 rs_rate determines the selection rate of samples to form the initial set.